 Skip to Content

-Can Siblings Share Different Amounts of DNA With the Same DNA Match?
+Can Siblings Share Different cMs of DNA With the Same Match?

-In this post, you will learn why sharing more or less centimorgans (cMs) with a match than your sibling doesn’t necessarily mean that you’ve uncovered a family secret or an error in your results, and why shared DNA will almost never be exactly the same, even if you have an identical genealogical relationship.
+In this post, you will learn why sharing more or less centimorgans (cMs) with a match than your sibling doesn’t necessarily mean that you’ve uncovered a family secret or an error in your results.
+You will also find out why shared DNA will almost never be exactly the same, even if you have an identical genealogical relationship.

-Can Siblings Share Different Amounts of DNA With the Same Family Member_
+Can Siblings Share Different cMs of DNA With the Same Match?

 The information and explanations in this article are relevant to any type of DNA relationship, whether comparing a group of siblings, third cousins, or distant eighth cousins, and any relationship in between.